-Much of the late Gothic equipment has survived in the church, and a set of Gothic polychromy from the fourteenth and fifteenth centuries has been preserved on the walls.
-Particularly noteworthy is the altar of St. Jacob set in the presbytery, made of lime-tree in 1508-10 in the workshop of Master Paul of Levoca.
-This is supposedly the highest altar in the world, 18,62 meters high.
-Next to the north aisle is the altar of St. Peter and Paul from the end of the fifteenth century, and right behind it, the altar of Our Lady of the Snow founded by four Jagiellon brothers who met here in 1494.
-In the altar, the Polish Eagle, placed in the predella, is noteworthy.
-At the pillar between the naves is set the altar of St. Nicholas, made in 1507 in the workshop of Master Paul.
-Near the presbytery, there is the altar of St. Catherine, in whose predella there is a Gothic triptych from 1400, the oldest in Slovakia example of blackboard painting.
-An interesting monument is a late Gothic senatorial bench from 1494, filling the whole space under the choir, probably made on the occasion of the congress of four Jagiellonian brothers.
+Among the medieval furnishings, the altar of St. Jacob made in the years 1508-1510 in the workshop of master Paul from Levoča (supposedly the highest Gothic altar in the world with a height of 18.6 meters) deserves special attention.
+In the northern aisle there is an altar of St. Peter and Paul from the end of the 15th century, and right behind it the altar of Our Lady of the Snow founded by four Jagiellonian brothers who met in Levoča in 1494.
+At the inter-nave pillar, there is an altar of St. Nicholas, made in 1507 in the workshop of master Paul.
+Near the chancel is the altar of St. Catherine with a Gothic triptych from 1400, the oldest example of panel painting in Slovakia.
+An interesting monument is the late-Gothic senator’s bench from 1494, filling the entire space under the choir, probably made on the occasion of the reunion of the four Jagiellonian brothers.